FbW-E01/Team7_space_game/README.md

  ----------------------------------

- 5. Decided for a space worm game, customized classic game.
+ 5. Decided for a space worm game, customized version of the classic snake game.

  ------------------------------------------------------